 What is LIPO-5?

-LIPO-5 is an investigational vaccine that is being studied as a therapeutic vaccine for HIV.3 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s immune response to HIV in a person who is already infected with HIV.4
+LIPO-5 is an investigational Vaccine that is being studied as a therapeutic vaccine for HIV.3 A therapeutic HIV vaccine is a type of vaccine that’s designed to improve the body’s

 How are clinical trials of investigational vaccines conducted?